harrisonized/harrisonized.github.io/_posts/2019-06-25-sf-rent-petitions.md

-Just as an example, the following is a neighborhood that does not have much trend at all, which I will call stationary.
+Just as an example, the following is a neighborhood that does not vary much over time; I labeled neighborhoods like this one as stationary.

 ![petitions-for-financial-district-south-beach.png](https://github.com/harrisonized/sf-rent-petitions/blob/master/figures/neighborhood/petitions-for-financial-district-south-beach.png?raw=true)

-Since the Mission District is a main component of the overall trend, I found that the correlation with the Mission District could be used to group together neighborhoods that have a significant time-varying component.
+Since the Mission District is a main component of the overall trend, I found that the correlation with the Mission District could be used to group together neighborhoods that are time-varying.
 In the following bar plot, I labeled any neighborhoods that had significant correlation with the mission district as blue.